-The Wells Fargo Propel American Express® Card is a practical, no-annual-fee credit card with a points-based rewards system that favors gas station and restaurant spending.
+The Wells Fargo Propel American Express® Card is a practical, no-annual-fee credit card with a points-based rewards system that favors spending in a slew of popular budget categories.
 The rewards program is fairly generous, and a relationship bonus further sweetens the deal for moderate to heavy spenders.
 Plus, Propel has a fairly long introductory APR promotion for purchases and balance transfers.

 If you’re looking for a rewards credit card that pays you back on everyday spending and lets you redeem for a wide range of items, including cash, Propel is worth a closer look.
-It’s worth noting that Propel has much in common with the similarly-named Wells Fargo Propel 365 American Express Card.
-Propel 365’s rewards program is identical, but it has a relationship bonus worth up to 50% and no foreign transaction fee.
-These added benefits are made possible by a $45 annual fee that’s waived in the first year.
+Here’s what you need to know about its features, benefits, drawbacks, and overall suitability.

-Earn 20,000 bonus points when you spend at least $1,000 in the first three months.
-That’s worth up to $200 when redeemed for cash at Wells Fargo’s online rewards portal.
+Earn 20,000 bonus points when you spend at least $1,000 in purchases in the first three months.
+That’s worth $200 when redeemed for cash at Wells Fargo’s online rewards portal.